-It has been adapted from the Western Australian Interim Recovery Plan (2015) which should be cited as: Department of Parks and Wildlife (2015).
+It has been adapted from the Western Australia Department of Parks and Wildlife Interim Recovery Plan which should be cited as:

+Department of Parks and Wildlife (2015).
 Interim Recovery Plan 2015-2020 for Clay pans of the Swan Coastal Plain (Swan Coastal Plain community types 7, 8, 9 and 10a) and Clay pans with mid dense shrublands of Melaleuca lateritia over herbs.
 Interim Recovery Plan No. 354.
 Perth.